TRON-Bioinformatics/vafator/README.md

 ### Power to detect a somatic mutation and probability of an undetected somatic mutation

-We estimate the power to detect a somatic mutation as described in Carter, 2012.
+We estimate the power to detect a somatic mutation given a total coverage (DP), k and expected VAF, as described in Carter, 2012.

-Also, we estimate the probability that there is an undetected somatic mutation at a specific genomic location, given the
-- n: observed number of reads at the position (coverage)
-- k: observed number of reads supporting the mutation (variant reads)
-- f: expected variant allele frequency (VAF)

-We model this with a binomial distribution `binom(n, f, k)`.
+Where k is the minimum number of supporting reads such that the probability of observing k or more non-reference reads due to sequencing error is less than the defined false positive rate (FPR).
+Default FPR is 5x10^-7 and default error rate is 10^-3.
+These values can be changes using `--fpr` and `--error-rate`.

 The expected VAF is by default 0.5, making several assumptions:
 1) no normal contamination in tumor sample (default purity: 1.0)